 Beneath the town square, there is a maze of underground tunnels and cellars connecting all the homes from the 13-14th century.
 The cellars were used to store beer and other goods as well as a way to escape the town if there was a huge fire or invaders.

-We were told by our local guide that the tunnels could give you fresh air in case of a fire, which wasn’t super uncommon back then and as you already know has already been a problem for Telc.
+We were told by our local guide that the tunnels could give you fresh air in case of a fire, which, as you know, wasn’t super uncommon back then.
 However, the way that the air movement worked was said to have made the fires burn down the homes more quickly.

 You can tour the underground, and you absolutely should.
-This was probably one of the biggest highlights of our trip to Telc Czech Republic.
-Before you explore the back breaking tunnels with a flashlight, literally as you have to crouch really low to explore them, there is a short film and interactive exhibit that is state of the art in a large room of the cellar.
+This was probably one of the biggest highlights of our trip to Telc, Czech Republic.
+You explore the back breaking tunnels with a flashlight, literally as you have to crouch really low to explore them.
+Before you go, there is a short film and interactive exhibit that is state of the art in a large room of the cellar.

 We were blown away by the exhibit, but sadly it was only in Czech.
 However, that still didn’t take away from how amazing and technologically advanced this exhibit was for the underground tunnel system.

 Afterwards, you get to explore the maze of tunnels with your guide.
-Thank your lucky stars there is a guide because otherwise you could easily get turned around and confused because it’s actually like a maze.
-You cannot go too far as the tunnels to connect to actual homes still and there are gates to block you from entering someone else’s cellar.
+Thank your lucky stars there is a guide because otherwise you could easily get turned around and confused!
+It’s actually like a maze.
+You cannot go too far as the tunnels connect to actual homes.
+There are gates to block you from entering someone else’s cellar.

-There is one spot where you can take a back break and stand.
-This is in the middle of the square and if you shout in this part the entire square can hear you, or so our guide said.
+In the middle of the square, you can take a bit of a break and stand up!
+If you shout in this part, the entire square can hear you, or so our guide said.
 You might as will give it a try!

 Be sure to take a peek inside the Gothic cathedral of St. James.
 This Catholic church dates back to the 15th century and the interior is considered typical Bohemian style.
 After taking a walk through the interior make your way to one of the most impressive views of the city and surrounding area, the tower.